Strategic Assessment of Hamersley Iron Pty Ltd (Rio Tinto) iron ore expansion for the Pilbara

-The draft terms of reference for the strategic impact assessment report is currently advertised for public comment, closing 4 March 2013.
+The terms of reference for the strategic impact assessment report have been finalised following public comment.
 Please refer to the Rio Tinto website .

 When finalised, these documents will be submitted to the Australian Government environment minister for endorsement.
 The minister may either request modifications or endorse the plan.
 Once a plan has been endorsed, the minister may approve actions or classes of actions to be taken in accordance with the endorsed plan.